 - Baroody Lot: Located behind Baroody Hall.

-- South Lot: Located between south of Lambert Lane and Sullivan Arena.
+- South Lot: Located behind Sullivan Arena.

 - Kavanaugh Lot: Located behind Dana Lot.
 (Except between the "No Parking" signs).